Wolfram Computation Meets Knowledge

 Wolfram Language Paclet Repository

-The Wolfram Language Paclet Repository offers additional tools to be used within Wolfram Language.
-Check out the current available chemistry paclets to bolster your computational chemistry work, including IsomerGeneration and MoleculeFingerprints.
-You can help build the Repository by submitting your own paclets.
+The Wolfram Language Paclet Repository offers additional tools to be used within Wolfram Language submitted by users and Wolfram team members.
+Check out the current available chemistry paclets to bolster your chemical computing work:

 Symmetry Theory in Molecular Physics with Mathematica: A New Kind of Tutorial Book